recursion-ninja/CSc-85020/Presentation/slides.md

 - Battlefield sensors collecting inelligence
 - Enemy has abundance of artillery
 - Enamy shells portion of battlefield
-- Carfully retreive data from surviving nodes
+- Carfully retrieve data from surviving nodes
 - Reliably recover as much data as possible

 ::::